Rajarshi452/GitHub-Copilot-Tutorial/README.md

 # GitHub-Copilot-Tutorial
-GitHub related notes and working files for learning purpouse
+GitHub related notes and working files for educational purpouse